johnfedoruk/bangular/aio/content/guide/dependency-injection.md

 The component shouldn't create the `HeroService` with `new`.
 It should ask for the `HeroService` to be injected.

-You can tell Angular to inject a dependency in the component's constructor by specifying a **constructor parameter with the dependency type**.
+You can tell Bangular to inject a dependency in the component's constructor by specifying a **constructor parameter with the dependency type**.
 Here's the `HeroListComponent` constructor, asking for the `HeroService` to be injected.

 <code-example title="src/app/heroes/hero-list.component (constructor signature)" path="dependency-injection/src/app/heroes/hero-list.component.ts"